Born to prevent war, UN at 75 faces deeply polarized world - KVIA

 If Democratic candidate Joe Biden wins, “they’ll want to do more through the U.N., but I don’t think they’ve thought it through either,” Bolton said.
 “So I think you’re at a period of uncertainty that’s going to last for some time.”

-To mark its 75th anniversary, the United Nations in January launched “a global conversation” using surveys, polls, online and in-person gatherings to find out what all kinds of people were thinking about the future.
-The results, which secretary-general called “striking,” are slated for release Monday.
+To mark its 75th anniversary, the United Nations launched “a global conversation” in January using surveys, polls, online and in-person gatherings to find out what all kinds of people were thinking about the future.
+The results, which secretary-general called “striking,” were released Monday.

+According to the results, over one million people from all 193 U.N. member nations took part, including 50,000 people in 50 diverse countries who were part of a scientific poll.

 “People are thinking big — about transforming the global economy, accelerating the transition to zero carbon, ensuring universal health coverage, ending racial injustice and ensure that decision-making is more open and inclusive,” the U.N. chief said.
 “And people are also expressing an intense yearning for international cooperation and global solidarity – and rejecting go-it-alone nationalist approaches and divisive populist appeals.”

+Amid the COVID-19 crisis, he said, the immediate priority for respondents is access to affordable health care, safe water and sanitation and education, followed by greater international solidarity and increased support to those hardest-hit by the pandemic.

+Over 87 % of respondents “believe global cooperation is vital to deal with today’s challenges,” Hochschild-Drummond said, and 74 percent said they believe the U.N. is essential in tackling the challenges the world faces.

-Guterres said the 75th anniversary is an ideal time to realize such aims.
+Guterres said the 75th anniversary is an ideal time to realize these aims.

 “We face our own 1945 moment,” he said.
 “We must meet that moment.
 We must show unity like never before to overcome today’s emergency, get the world moving and working and prospering again.”